wso2/docs-is/en/docs/using-wso2-identity-server/account-Locking-by-Failed-Login-Attempts.md

 need to configure WSO2 Identity Server for user account locking and disabling.
 The following section explain how to configure this.

--   [Configuring WSO2 IS for account
-    locking](#AccountLockingbyFailedLoginAttempts-ConfiguringWSO2ISforaccountlocking)
--   [Sending email notifications for account locking](#AccountLockingbyFailedLoginAttempts-Sendingemailnotificationsforaccountlocking)

 ### Configuring WSO2 IS for account locking

 !!! warning